koor-tech/handbook.koor.tech/docs/handbook/company/email-addresses.md

 ## Group Emails

-We currently use Google Workspace for Emails and Group Emails.
+We use Google Workspace for company emailing and group emails.

 * `accounting@koor.tech`
     * Description: Accounting